ryendu/MusicWitHaptics/README.md

 **Hey Hey Hey 👋!**

 Ryan here, I'm experimenting with converting music (in the form of .wav files) into haptics (ahap files) :D. Heres a repo showcasing my progress so far-.
+The actual conversion of music to haptic isn't included in this repo just yet- might publish to a different seperate repo eventually.
+And for those of you wondering how it works- well its just sum python :D.

 ## Try it yourself
 Wanna ~~ feel ~~ my progress?
 Just: